-About the author "Camy" and founder of Pet Alert and her quest to help pet parents increase their pet's survival during an emergency and protect their pets environment 24/7
+About "Camy", founder of Pet Alert and the author of "Guide to Pet Safety".
+Her quest to help pet parents increase their pet's survival during an emergency and protect their pets environment 24/7/365.

 Copyright 2009 Pet Alert All rights reserved All trademarks, service marks, and trade names referenced in this material are the property of their respective owners.

 CRW ENterprirses LLC / Pet Alert PO Box 1151 Richmond Hill, GA 31324 Fax912-459-0370

 * Protecting pets like family and helping give them a life-line-to-safety - when it counts!